 Just because you aren’t in a high-risk flood zone doesn’t mean you aren’t vulnerable.
-According to the NFIP, residents of moderate- to low-risk flood zones file about 25 percent of all flood insurance claims and receive one-third of Federal Disaster Assistance for flooding.
+According to the NFIP, residents of moderate to low-risk flood zones file about 25 percent of all flood insurance claims and receive one-third of Federal Disaster Assistance for flooding.
 By the way, that federal assistance normally comes in the form of loans – money you must pay back.

 So Now What?

-We told you – flood insurance is confusing.
+As we mentioned, flood insurance is confusing.